Welcome to the parking and transportation department at University of Western States!

 Where to Park

 Visitors: Parking spaces for short-term, infrequent use are reserved for visitors who are not required to have a UWS issued permit.
-Visitor spaces are marked accordingly and are located in front of the Administration Building.
+Visitor spaces are marked accordingly and are located at the front of the building.

-Employees: Park in spaces designated for Faculty/Staff or unmarked spaces.
+Employees: Park in unmarked spaces either in the garage or surface lot.
 A current UWS Employee parking permit is required to be displayed in the vehicle.
 Reserved spaces require a special permit.
 Employees may not park in Visitor, Loading or use Clinic Parking at any time.
 Violation may result in a ticket.

 Carpools: Two or more registered commuters may receive a special carpool permit.
-To park in a designated carpool space, there must be two or more registered commuters traveling together at the same time and the vehicle must have a current UWS Carpool permit displayed in the vehicle.
-Carpool spaces are reserved for carpool-registered vehicles until 10 a.m.
+To park in a designated carpool space, there must be two or more registered commuters traveling together at the same time and the vehicle must also have a current UWS Carpool permit displayed in the vehicle.
+Carpool parking is enforced all hours.
 Violations may result in a ticket.
-After 10 a.m., these spaces are open to any vehicle displaying a current UWS parking permit.

-Campus Health Center Parking: Clinic parking spaces are only for those individuals receiving care in the Campus Health Center who are not otherwise required to have a UWS parking permit.
+Campus Health Center Parking: Clinic parking spaces are only for those individuals receiving care at Connected Whole Health who are not otherwise required to have a UWS parking permit.
 Given the limited number of clinic parking spaces, on-campus UWS students and employees should park in their designated areas to allow room for those patients that do not have another place on campus to park.
 Violations may result in a ticket.

 Bus Passes and Tickets

 Bus Tickets: Occasional bus tickets may be provided to students and employees for UWS-related commuting only.
-Students and employees may purchase discounted one-way bus tickets at the UWS Campus Store.
+Students and employees may purchase discounted 2.5 hour unlimited bus tickets at the UWS campus store.

 UWS Campus Parking Rules and Regulations

 Registration and Payment: All students and employees must register how they plan to commute to and from the campus.
-This includes those who individually drive, walk, bike, bus, ride a motorcycle, carpool or are dropped off.
+This includes those who individually drive, walk, bike, bus, carpool or are dropped off.

 - Employees complete a commute declaration during the new hire on-boarding process.
 Information will be kept and assumed valid until a change in commute status is communicated to the parking department.
 Parking fees are deducted from payroll monthly.